Travel Outside the U.S.

 Reporting to ISS Following Travel Abroad

 ISS is required by immigration to report your physical presence and enrollment through SEVIS.
-Each time you return from a trip abroad, please make sure to report in person to ISS promptly.
-For reporting, bring your passport and a copy of your electronic I-94 printed from www.cbp.gov/I94 if your passport stamp does not show F-1 or J-1, D/S. Students who travel during winter or summer vacation are required to report to ISS no later than the first day of the semester.
+Each time you return from a trip abroad, please report in person to ISS promptly.
+For reporting, bring your passport and a copy of your electronic I-94 printed from www.cbp.gov/I94.
+Make sure your I-94 record shows your appropriate status F-1 (if you have an I-20) or J-1 (if you have a DS2019), and D/S (Duration of Status).
+Students who travel during winter or summer vacation are required to report to ISS no later than the first day of the semester.
+Your travel hold will be lifted once you report to ISS.
 Failure to report on time will lead to SEVIS termination.

 Travel Inside the U.S.